rohgoyal/getting-started/bluemix/exposing-a-soap-service-as-rest/README.md

 ![](images/api-security-1.png)
 10. Uncheck the **ClientID** option.
 ![](images/api-security-2.png)
+	>![info]
+	>You may notice that there is a yellow triangular icon that appears next to the save disk icon.
+This is a warning that there are definition that may have been defined but not yet used.
+This won't affect the API definition.
 11. In the **Definitions** section, click the **Add Definition** icon ![](images/add-icon.png) and then expand the new definition by clicking it.
 12. Name the definition ```Weather Data Output```.
 13. The definition will have five properties.
 Click **Add Property** four times to add the additional properties.
 Rename the ```Property Name``` using the following as a guide and use the default for the ```Description```, ```Type``` and ```Example```: